GT-EmoryMINDlab/rodent-whole-brain-preprocessing-recipe/README.md

 ### Step2: edit the extracted brain using fsleyes editing tool
     Manually edit the mask slice by slice in fsleyes and save the edited brain as "EPI_n4_bet_edit.nii.gz".
 ### Step3: run "PreprocessingScript_step2.sh"
-The following 5 procedures are included in this step.
+The following 5 procedures will be performed.
 #### 1. Apply brain mask
 The input is the "EPI_n4_bet_edit.nii.gz" file saved from Step 2.